 Browning, dead-looking leaves mean either you're overwatering or underwatering.
 If the soil feels wet and muddy, let it dry out and make sure the container has holes in the bottom so water can drain.
 If the soil is dry and hard, water more frequently.

 In the winter, keep your corn plant looking lush by spraying the leaves with room-temperature water.
 Misting the leaves increases humidity during dry weather or because of indoor heating.
-You can also set the container on a tray filled with pebbles and a little water in the bottom of the tray.
+You can also set the container on a tray filled with pebbles and a little water in the bottom of the tray, below the pebbled surface.
 As the water evaporates around the corn plant, it adds humidity.

 In summer, the corn plant can live outside, but in winter, keep it indoors in bright light where you can maintain daytime temperatures between 60 and 70 F and nighttime temperatures of 50 to 60 F. Plants grown in light conditions that are too bright can develop streaks and dry patches on the foliage.
 Foliage may drop when temperatures suddenly fluctuate or the corn plant is situated in a drafty area.